 Depression Screening from Anxiety and Depression Association of America: http://www.adaa.org/iving-with-anxiety/ask-and-learn/screenings/screening-depression

 Screenings are not a professional diagnosis.
-Screenings merely point out if depressive symptoms are apparent.
+Screenings merely point out if depressive symptoms are apparent, see move in cleaning in phoenix az.
 One should see a doctor or a qualified mental health professional if experiencing depressive symptoms for more than two weeks or if the symptoms are severe enough to interfere with one’s daily life.